jayc-1111/block-whiteboard/important-notes.md

   - All bookmark changes update both DOM and AppState
   - Modal bookmark additions now properly update AppState
   - Bookmarks persist through refresh because they're in AppState and Firebase

+### 59. Sections Not Saving with Lenis Scrolling (12/18/2024)
+- **Problem**: Card sections added via "Add Section" button not saving to Firebase when Lenis is reinitialized
+- **Root Causes**:
+  1. Sections stored only on card DOM element (`card.sections`), not properly passed to Firebase
+  2. `reinitializeModalLenis()` potentially losing section data when destroying/recreating Lenis
+  3. `addCardToCategory()` function not accepting sections parameter when loading from Firebase
+  4. Firebase sync service not passing sections when restoring cards
+- **Debugging Added**:
+  - Added comprehensive logging throughout section creation, save, and load flow
+  - Track section IDs and bookmarks at each stage
+  - Log when sections are backed up/restored during Lenis reinitialization
+- **Solution Implemented**:
+  1. **Fixed `addCardToCategory` signature**: Now accepts sections as 5th parameter
+  2. **Fixed Firebase loading**: `sync-service.js` now passes sections when creating cards from Firebase
+  3. **Protected sections during Lenis reinit**: Added backup/restore of sections in `reinitializeModalLenis()`
+  4. **Added debug logging**: Track sections throughout save/load cycle
+- **Files Modified**:
+  - `js/cards.js`:
+    - Updated `addCardToCategory` to accept and store sections from Firebase
+    - Enhanced `reinitializeModalLenis` to backup/restore sections
+    - Added debug logging for section tracking
+  - `js/boards.js`: Added debug logging for section saves
+  - `firebase/sync-service.js`: Updated to pass sections when loading cards
+- **How it works now**:
+  - Sections are stored on card element: `card.sections = sections || []`
+  - When saving, sections are included in board data
+  - When loading from Firebase, sections are passed through and restored
+  - Lenis reinitialization backs up sections before destroy and restores after
+  - All section operations update AppState for persistence
+- **Testing**:
+  - Create card with sections and bookmarks
+  - Save to Firebase (check console for "SAVE DEBUG" logs)
+  - Refresh page
+  - Check console for "LOAD DEBUG" logs showing sections restored
+  - Expand card - sections should appear with bookmarks intact